Claire Dean

 Should I book a trip to Peru right now?

-Peru has seen many political ups and downs over the years, and while right now may not be the best time to travel to Peru, speaking very generally, the current panorama is peaceful countrywide and there have not been any protests for a few months now.
+Peru has seen many political ups and downs over the years, and while right now may not be best time, speaking very generally, the current panorama is peaceful countrywide and there have not been any protests for a few months now.
 Booking your trip for later this year or for 2024 should not pose any problems for you.
 Whilst there are some angry people still out there, the general feeling amongst people in the cities is that they just want things to go back to normal.
 The protests are far more disruptive to the average Peruvian than travelers.
 Combine this with the collective loss of income to the local people, especially in Puno and the protests are receiving less and less sympathy from the general population of Peru.

 Uros Floating Islands Lake Titicaca